 - 5.6.5 Under the 'Challenging future' the scope of the sustainability reductions was calculated based on the current analysis of licence capacity that may be reduced because it typically has not been used historically and therefore may be removed under the WFD principle of 'no deterioration'.
 In this case that means licences may be cut to historic average values to prevent increased abstraction at those sources.
-This value is 11Ml/d across our supply area as a whole, 7Ml/d of which is calculated within the Central region. - 5.6.6 We have updated our assumptions between the rdWRMP19 and fWRMP19 so that the reduction of abstraction at Friar's Wash (2.9Ml/d) was included in all futures, but this was partly offset by the inclusion of the Runley Wood Lower Greensand licence application that we have submitted recently to the EA (2.3 Ml/d) as additional DO in the baseline for all futures.
+This value is 11MI/d across our supply area as a whole, 7MI/d of which is calculated within the Central region. - 5.6.6 We have updated our assumptions between the rdWRMP19 and fWRMP19 so that the reduction of abstraction at Friar's Wash (2.9MI/d) was included in all futures.